ipregistry/ipregistry-javascript/README.md

 By default caching is disabled.
 Below are examples to enable and configure a caching strategy.
 Once enabled, the default cache implementation memoizes for 10min the most 2048 recently used lookups on server side (16 when used in a browser).

+**Make sure you do not create an Ipregistry client per request, otherwise caching will have no effect**.
+In the case you are using a Function-as-a-Service (e.g. AWS Lambda, Firebase Function, Google Cloud Function), then you should declare an Ipregistry client variable in global scope.
+This way, the Ipregistry client states can be reused in subsequent invocations.

 ### Enabling caching

 Caching up to 16384 entries: